owlbarn/tutorial/book/diffequation/README.md

     and type solve_output = M.arr * M.arr)
 ```

-it clear indicates these different parts.
+it clearly indicates these different parts.
 Based on this uniform abstraction, you can choose a suitable solver and use it to solve many complex and practical ODE problems.
 Note that due to the difference of solvers, the requirement of different solver varies.
 Some requires the state to be two matrices, while others process data in a more general ndarray format.

-`Owl-ode` provides a wide range to solvers.
+`Owl-ode` provides a wide range of solvers.
 It implements native solvers which are based on the step-by-step update basic idea we have discussed.
 Currently there are already many mature off-the-shelf tools for solving ODEs.
 We choose to interface to two of them: [sundials](https://computing.llnl.gov/projects/sundials) and [ODEPACK](https://computing.llnl.gov/casc/odepack/).
 Both methods are well implemented and widely used in practical use.
 For example, the SciPy provides a Python wrap of the sundials, and the NASA also uses its `CVODE`/`CVODES` solvers for spacecraft trajectory simulations.

 - `sundials`: a SUite of Nonlinear and DIfferential/ALgebraic equation Solvers.
 It contains six solvers, and we interface to its `CVODE` solver for solving initial value problems for ordinary differential equation systems.

-- `odepack`: ODEPACK is a collection of Fortran solvers for the initial value problem for ordinary differential equation systems.
+- `odepack`: ODEPACK is a collection of FORTRAN solvers for the initial value problem for ordinary differential equation systems.
 We interface to its LSODA solver which is for solving the explicit form ODE.

 For all these solvers, `owl-ode` provides an easy-to-use unified interface, as you have seen in the examples.
 [@tbl:diffequation:solvers] is a table that lists all the solvers that are currently supported by `owl-ode`.